veenayagam/kaggle_titanic/README.md

-# Predict survival on the Titanic
+# Predict survival on the Titanic using Mito and MLflow Tracking
 # Project Overview
 * Use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
 * Used Titanic datasets from Kaggle.(kaggle link provided below)